-Children don’t have rights or a voice – in their homes, in the media or in the courts that too often fail to keep them safe from harm.
+- Children don’t have a voice – in their homes, in the media or in the courts that too often fail to keep them safe from harm.
+They need your voice.

-Colleges are a critical community to engage.
+Colleges are a critical voice in the community to engage.
 Within ten years, today’s college students will comprise 30% of all the child welfare & child protection officials throughout the nation.